viaboxxsystems/deeplearning-showcase/README.md

 # Test Data

+At first you will need to verify your kaggle account and accept the competition terms and conditions.
+Follow this link to do so (https://www.kaggle.com/c/dogs-vs-cats/rules).

-use resources/prepare_data.sh script to configure the directories and download the training and validation data
+Then you can use resources/prepare_data.sh script to configure the directories and download the training and validation data
 ```
 ./resources/prepare_data.sh
 ```